Poop-fish/Simple-Puzzle-Game-Maker/README.md

-### download the ZIP file \ Everthing should be in there \ Feel Free to do whatever with the code
+### Download the ZIP file \ Everthing should be in there \ Feel Free to do whatever with the code

 ### Coded with Python \ Pygame
 👉 pip install pyagme 👈